Which limited company expenses can you claim for?

 Entertainment

-With the exception of a regular staff event (see ‘Annual Staff Events’), the cost of entertaining clients is not a tax deductible expense.
+With the exception of a regular staff event (see ‘Annual Staff Events’), the cost of entertaining clients is not tax-deductible.

 Equipment (Plant and Machinery Costs)